 International research projects must have been approved by the local equivalent of an IRB before they are presented to the University IRB.

 Research projects must provide documentation of approval by the local equivalent of an IRB where required by country, province, or local laws or by a suitable alternative before international projects will be approved by the University IRB.

 Many international universities have Ethics Committees that can review and approve research.
 If a study involves minimal risk, documentation that is equivalent to an IRB approval letter or a permission letter from the research site may be acceptable.
-Where there is no equivalent board or group, the IRB requires investigators to apply a faith effort secure local cooperation for the research and to document those efforts as part of the application.
-In such cases, investigators are expected to consult with local experts or community leaders about the project and to secure their support for the conduct of the research.
+Where there is no equivalent board or group, the IRB requires investigators to apply a good-faith effort to secure local cooperation for the research and to document those efforts as part of the application.
+In such cases, investigators should consult with local experts or community leaders about the project and secure their support for the conduct of the research.

 Research conducted by University and affiliate investigators in foreign countries remains under University purview and guidelines, including requirements for informed consent.